 Drops of blood should be allowed to flow freely into the tube and down the walls of the MiniCollect® Tube.
-If a drop becomes lodged inside the scoop gently tap the tube on a hard surface.
+If a drop becomes lodged inside the scoop or to mix the contents as specimen is collected, gently tap the tube on a hard surface.
 Do not shake and avoid flicking the open tube.
+For correctly filled tubes, observe the fill mark.
 After collection, close the tube with the original cap, an audible click indicates correct closure.
+Invert until the blood completely mixes with the additive (approximately 8-10x).
 Vigorous shaking may cause foaming and hemolysis.
 The patient must be positively identified and the patient's blood sample must be properly labeled at the time of collection.
 The specimen should be labelled immediately following collection and mixing.